M Modern Gallery Group Exhibitions

 The Contemporary Idol (2012)

-The Contemporary Idol exhibition was held at the M Modern Gallery from the 17th February to the 10th March 2012.
+The Contemporary Idol exhibition was held at the M Modern Gallery from the 17th of February to the 10th of March 2012.
 It featured the work of over twenty artists interpreting primitive tiki in the modern habitat.
 Shag contributed the acrylic painting The Idolator in addition to many serigraph prints.